-Covered ASC procedures are those surgical services that are recognized by CMS on a posting that is upgraded on a yearly basis.
+Medicare Covered ASC procedures are those surgical services that are recognized by CMS on a posting that is upgraded on a yearly basis.
 Physician billing companies and surgical billing with some surgical procedures covered by Medicare are not on the ASC list of secured surgical methodology.
-For surgical procedure not covered in ASCs, the related proficient administrations might be charged by the rendering supplier as Part B services and the recipient is obligated for the facility charges, which are non-covered/secured by Medicare.
+For surgical procedures that are not Medicare Covered ASC procedures, the related proficient administrations might be charged by the rendering supplier as Part B services, and the recipient is obligated for the facility charges, which are non-covered/secured by Medicare.

 - Under the ASC payment framework, Medicare makes facility payments to ASCs just for the particular ASC secured surgical procedure on the ASC list of covered secured surgical techniques.

 Likewise, Medicare makes separate payments to ASCs for certain covered ancillary services that are given vital to a secured ASC procedure.